Ever noticed the label of your bulb carefully? You may have noted that its light output is displayed in something called ‘lumens’.

-Lumen vs ANSI Lumen
+Lumen vs. ANSI Lumen

-Lumen (lm) is the SI unit for measurement of luminous flux i.e. the intensity (in candela) of light emitted per solid angle.
+Lumen (lm) is the SI unit for measurement of luminous flux, i.e., the intensity (in candela) of light emitted per solid angle.
 ANSI lumen is also used to measure luminous flux but is standardized by the American National Standards Institute.

-The reason for introducing a new unit in the form of ANSI lumens is that it usually provides a more realistic brightness measurement since it is well structured and based on a greater number of experimental values.
+The reason for introducing a new unit in the form of ANSI lumens is that it provides a more realistic brightness measurement since it is well structured and based on a greater number of experimental values.

 Comparison Table